- Ask and answer questions with ¿qué? and ¿cuál?

 - ¿Cuál es tu correo electrónico?
 (What is your email?)

 - ¿Cuántas sillas hay?
 (How many chairs are there?)

-In the next few modules, we’ll look at the various question words, or interrogatives, that are used to ask for specific information in Spanish.
+We will look at the various question words, or interrogatives, that are used to ask for specific information in Spanish.
 We’ll start with ¿qué? and ¿cuál?

 ¿Qué? literally means “what?”, and its usage in Spanish is very similar to English.
 Spanish has two words to ask “which?”, depending on whether the answer is anticipated to be singular (¿cuál?), or plural (¿cuáles?).
 As when asking “which?” in English, ¿cuál? asks for an answer from among a more or less limited number of options.